How To Hide Apps on Android [January 2021]

 Android devices offer so many customizable options that it is a preferred operating system for thousands of smartphone and tablet users.
 Of those customizable options is hiding applications.

-Once an application is downloaded, it will immediately become a part of the home screen or fall among the plethora of applications you’ve already downloaded known as the app drawer.
+Once an application is downloaded, it will immediately become a part of the home screen or fall among the plethora of applications you’ve already downloaded in a section of your phone known as the app drawer.

 If you’re trying to organize your applications, or simply hide certain ones, there are plenty of options for you to do this on an Android device.

 (Did you want to learn about hiding apps on iPhone instead?
 We have you covered!)

 Uninstalling and Disabling Apps You Don’t Need

 - Uninstalling and Disabling Apps You Don’t Need